rsdoiel/extractor-js/README.md

 # Overview

-Periodically I wind up scripting some screen scraping or spidering sites to check links.
-Node is really nice for this. extractor-js is a couple of utility methods I've found I reuse allot in these types of script.
+Periodically I wind up writing scripts to screen scrape or spider sites.
+Node  is really nice for this. extractor-js is a utility module for these types of script.

 ## Three methods